Cantera/cantera-website/pages/tutorials/ck2yaml-tutorial.rst

 are due to an inconsistency of the input files from their standard, as defined in the report for Chemkin referenced above.
 These errors include:

-* Each section of the input files must be started with a keyword representing that section and ending with the keyword ``END``.
+* Each section of the input files must start with a keyword representing that section and end with the keyword ``END``.
 Keywords that may begin a section
   include:

   - ``ELEMENTS`` or ``ELEM``